Lissy93/awesome-privacy/README.md

 | --- | --- |
 **[BitWarden](https://bitwarden.com)**  | Fully-featured, open source password manager with cloud-sync.
 BitWarden is easy-to-use with a clean UI and client apps for desktop, web and mobile.
 **[KeePass](https://keepass.info)** | Hardened, secure and offline password manager.
 Does not have cloud-sync baked in, deemed to be [gold standard](https://keepass.info/ratings.html) for secure password managers.
 KeePass clients: [Strongbox](https://apps.apple.com/us/app/strongbox-keepass-pwsafe/id897283731) *(Mac & iOS)*, [KeePassDX](https://play.google.com/store/apps/details?id=com.kunzisoft.keepass.free) *(Android)*, [KeeWeb](https://keeweb.info) *(Web-based/ self-hosted)*, [KeePassXC](https://keepassxc.org) *(Windows, Mac & Linux)*, see more KeePass clients and extensions at [awesome-keepass](https://github.com/lgg/awesome-keepass) by @lgg.
-**[LessPass](https://lesspass.com)** *(Self-Hosted)* | LessPass is a little different, since it generates your passwords using a hash of the website name, your username and a single master-passphrase that you reuse.
+**[LessPass](https://lesspass.com)** *(Self-Hosted)* | LessPass is a little different, since it generates your passwords using a hash of the website name, your username and a single main-passphrase that you reuse.
 It omits the need for you to ever need to store or sync your passwords.
 They have apps for all the common platforms and a CLI, but you can also self-host it.
 **[Padloc](https://padloc.app)** | A modern, open source password manager for individuals and teams.
 Beautiful, intuitive and dead simple to use.
 Apps available for all platforms and you can self-host it as well.

 #### Notable Mentions